Back to all guides

 Advanced variation

-Use two marks on the time bar: dots for things that happened, small stars for moments worth remembering.
+Use two marks on the time bar: dots for things that happened, stars for moments you would want to find again in a month.

 Cue column + writing area

-This layout is inspired by the Cornell note-taking page: a narrow cue area, a wider note area, and a small summary zone.
-For journaling, it works because prompts can sit on the left while the right side stays open for writing.
+This layout borrows the physical logic of the Cornell note-taking page: a cue area, a wider note area, and a summary zone.
+For journaling, it works because prompts can guide the entry without crowding the writing itself.

 A journal page with a narrow left cue column, wide writing area, and bottom reflection box

-Cue column: one-word prompts that keep you from wandering.
-Writing area: short answers, not a perfect essay.
-Bottom box: one sentence that names what the page is about.
+Cue column: one-word prompts that prevent wandering.
+Writing area: short answers, rough sentences, or clipped notes.
+Bottom box: one sentence that names what the page was really about.

 Best for